 Learning circles

-In a similar vein to 1-on-1 mentorship and peer learning, learning circles are organized groups of employees who discuss particular topics relevant to their roles or careers.
-A facilitator oversees the learning circle by helping guide the conversation with thoughtful questions and keeping the group engaged.
-They help keep the discussion on track.
+In a similar vein to a mentorship program and peer learning, learning circles are organized groups of employees (also called employee resource groups) who discuss particular topics relevant to their roles or careers.
+A facilitator oversees the learning circle to guide the conversation with thoughtful questions and keeping the group engaged.

 “Learning circles are organized groups of employees who discuss particular topics relevant to their roles or careers.”